rclone/rclone/docs/content/drive.md

 Click again on "Credentials" on the left panel to go back to the "Credentials" screen.

-(PS: if you are a GSuite user, you could also select "Internal" instead of "External" above, but this has not been tested/documented so far).
+   (PS: if you are a GSuite user, you could also select "Internal" instead of "External" above, but this will restrict API use to Google Workspace users in your organisation).

 6. Click on the "+ CREATE CREDENTIALS" button at the top of the screen, then select "OAuth client ID".